SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Experiments

 \textbf{VIGOR dataset}~\cite{vigor} contains geo-tagged ground-level panoramas and aerial images collected in 4 cities in the US.
 As defined in~\cite{vigor}, each ground panorama has 1 positive and 3 semi-positive aerial images.
 An aerial image is positive if the ground camera's location is within the aerial image's center quarter area, otherwise, it is semi-positive.
 Importantly, we found that the original ground truth locations in~\cite{vigor} can contain errors up to 3 meters due to the use of wrong ground resolutions (0.114m/pixel) of the aerial images, thus we created and use here corrected labels, see details in Supplementary Material.
 For training and testing our method and baselines, we use positive aerial images and corrected ground truth (we reran all baselines since quantitative results with the new labels differ slightly from those reported in the literature).
 We adopt the same-area and cross-area splits from \cite{vigor} to test the model’s generalization to new measurements in the same cities and across different cities.
 Besides, we use the same-area training dataset of New York as a tuning split for the ablation study.

-\textbf{KITTI dataset}~\cite{geiger2013vision} contains ground-level images with a limited FoV taken by a moving vehicle from different trajectories at different times. \cite{shi2022beyond} augmented the dataset with aerial images and we use the same split.
+\textbf{KITTI dataset}~\cite{geiger2013vision} contains ground-level images with a limited HFoV taken by a moving vehicle from different trajectories at different times and \cite{shi2022beyond} augmented the dataset with aerial images.
+We use their split.
 The Training and Test1 sets are different measurements from the same region, while the Test2 set has been captured in a different region.